PerfumeAir/PerfumeAir.github.io/README.md

-This is a project about testing web pages in learning web development
+This is a personal testing webpage for learning web development.
-Elements: Image, Video, Audio
+Includes links to relevant resources (images, videos, audio, etc.).